 The purpose of this course is to provide a basic introduction to cryogenic engineering.
 Students should have an undergraduate degree in physics, chemistry, or mechanical or chemical engineering.
+This course is suitable for graduate students, senior undergraduate students, engineers and technicians with a particular interest in cryogenics.
 The course will focus on large-scale cryogenics for particle accelerators.

-Students should have an understanding of basic thermodynamics, heat transfer, fluid flow, and stress analysis.
-It is the responsibility of the student to ensure that they meet the course prerequisites through college-level classes or have equivalent experience.
+Students should have an understanding of basic thermodynamics, heat transfer, fluid flow, and stress analysis

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 Cryogenic engineering utilizes the principles of mechanical and electrical engineering to provide low temperature cooling for applications.
 Upon completing this course, students should be familiar with the principles and common practices of cryogenics and should be able to perform basic analysis and design for low temperature applications.